nihalahmed/GameCenterManager/README.md

 ###Report Score
 Report a score to Game Center:

-    [[GameCenterManager sharedManager] saveAndReportScore:1000 leaderboard:@"Leaderboard Name"];
+    [[GameCenterManager sharedManager] saveAndReportScore:1000 leaderboard:@"Leaderboard Name"  sortOrder:GameCenterSortOrder];

 This method saves the score locally as well.
 If GameCenter is not available, the scores will be saved locally and uploaded to Game Center the next time your app or game can connect to Game Center.
+Set the GameCenter Sort Order (either `GameCenterSortOrderHighToLow` or `GameCenterSortOrderLowToHigh`)  to report a score to Game Center only if the new score is better than the best one (depending on the sort order).

 ###Report Achievement
 Report an achievement to Game Center: